-What a modern scope should add without buzzwords
+What a modern scope should include

 Work with Global Cleaning USA LLC